EMD SD32ECO

 The EMD SD32ECO is a 3150 hp C-C diesel-electric locomotive rebuilt by Electro-Motive Diesel (EMD).
-It is primarily the application of a conversion kit to an existing EMD SD60-type locomotive.
+It is primarily the application of a conversion kit to an existing EMD SD60 or EMD SD45-2-type locomotive.
 This involves replacing the existing 710G3A V16 prime mover with an EPA Tier-II-compliant 710G3A-T2 turbocharged V12 engine, with electronic fuel injection.
-Many of the donor SD60's major components and subsystems are recycled, and are recertified as equal to new.
+Many of the donor locomotive's major components and subsystems are recycled, and are recertified as equal to new.
 However, the locomotive's control system is all new.

 Owners

 Starting in 2011, twenty eight Union Pacific SD60Ms were sent to EMD for this rebuild that were also designated as SD59M–2.
 They are reporting mark numbered UP 9900-9927 with the majority in storage as of 2023.
 SD59MX is the Union Pacific designation for this type.

 BNSF sent three SD45-2 locomotives to be rebuilt as SD32ECOs.
 Unlike UP's SD59MX, BNSF's SD32ECOs retain the appearance of an SD45-2.
 They were completed as reporting marks BNSF 1350-1352.